doubleodd/website/src/intro.md

   - With point compression, elements of a curve with \\(2n\\) points and offering "\\(n\\)-bit security" can be encoded over \\(2n+1\\) bits.
-    This is the best that you can realistically hope for with elliptic curves.
+    This is the best one can realistically hope for with elliptic curves.

 ### Twisted Edwards Curves and Montgomery Curves